carpentries-incubator/gap-lesson/04-testing.md

 `avgorg.g` under version control to revert changes if need be;
-we may create a new function to keep the old one around and compare the results of both; but this could be made even more efficient if we will use **regression tests**.
+we may create a new function to keep the old one around and compare the results of both; but this could be made even more efficient if we will use **regression testing**: this is the term for the testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.

-To start with, we need to create a test file.
-We will copy and paste the GAP session with GAP prompts, inputs and outputs into a text file, called `avgord.tst` and created in the current directory (to avoid typing full path).
+To start with, we need to create a **test file**.
+The test file looks exactly like the GAP session, so it is easy to create it by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file (a test file could be also created from the log file with a GAP session recorded with the help of `LogTo`).
+During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and will report any differences.

+GAP test files are just text files, but the common practice is to name them with the extension `.tst`.
+Now create in the current directory (to avoid typing the full path), the file `avgord.tst` with the following content:

 ~~~ {.gap}
 # tests for average order of a group element